 If there’s one thing modern engineering is known for, it’s its incredible degree of innovation.
 A burst-proof water hose has been the Golden Standard of lawn care equipment.

 While there are no entirely burst-proof garden hoses on the market, there have been several that have proven to be quite tough to break.
-Because this hose from Hammacher Schlemmer is composed of metal, it is exceedingly unlikely to explode.
-Most homeowners, however, will avoid bursts if they make an effort to acquire a high-quality garden hose.
+Because this hose from Hammacher Schlemmer is exceedingly unlikely to explode because it is composed of metal.
+Most homeowners, however, will avoid bursts if they try to acquire a high-quality garden hose.
 If you’re a serious gardener, a high-quality water hose is an investment rather than a splurge.

 Last update on 2023-04-02 / Affiliate links / Images from Amazon Product Advertising API